Open Letter asking Xi Jinping to Resign: Publication

 The open letter asking Xi to resign his post of General Secretary of the Chinese Communist Party (paramount leader and party leader), was first posted on Canyu.
 It was republished by other outlets, most notably by the state-linked Watching.cn (also known as Wujie News), but was quickly taken down from Watching.
-The letter accuses Mr Xi of being a dictator and of committing serious economic and diplomatic blunders.
+The letter accuses Xi of being a dictator and of committing serious economic and diplomatic blunders.
 The authors claim to be writing the letter out of concern for Xi and his family's "personal safety", which may be an implicit threat.
 The Wall Street Journal speculates that the open letter may indeed have been penned by dissatisfied insiders within the ruling Communist Party, as unlike typical dissident manifestos, the letter uses Party jargon and contains no call for significant democratic reform.
 Professor Xiao Qiang of the University of California, Berkeley, agreed the phrasing is unusual: "Bluff or true, this tone sounds more like coup plotters talking to the leader they want to depose, rather than an open letter with dissenting political views."
 On the other hand, the letter may be an elaborate ruse; there is no independent evidence of any coup plot.